PrajwalP7295/Kubernetes-Baremetal-Cluster-setup-using-Kubeadm-HA-Masters/README.md

     timedatectl set-time HH:MM:SS
     ```
   - If the time on all nodes is not synced, it may lead to __pod scheduling problems, certificate validity issues, desynchronization of cluster-wide operations__, etc.
-- Certain ports are open on your machines (excluding load balancer):-
+- Certain ports need to be open on your machines :-
   - __Control Plane(s)__ :
     |Protocol|Direction|Port Range|Purpose|Used By|
     |----|----|----|----|----|